Manolis Glezos: Early life and World War II

 Born in the village of Apiranthos, Naxos, Glezos moved to Athens in 1935 together with his family, where he finished high school.
 During his high school years in Athens, he also worked as a pharmacy employee.
 He was admitted to the Higher School of Economic and Commercial Studies (known today as the Athens University of Economics and Business) in 1940.
-In 1939, still a high school student, Glezos participated in the creation of an anti-fascist youth group against the Italian occupation of the Dodecanese and the dictatorship of Ioannis Metaxas.
-At the onset of World War II, he volunteered to join the Greek army in the Albanian front against Italy but was rejected because he was underage.
+In 1939, still a high school student, Glezos participated in the creation of an anti-fascist youth organization against the Italian occupation of the Dodecanese and the dictatorship of Ioannis Metaxas.
+At the onset of World War II, he volunteered to join the Hellenic Army in the Albanian front against Fascist Italy but was rejected because he was underage.
 Instead, he worked as a volunteer for the Hellenic Ministry of Economics.
-During the Axis occupation of Greece, he worked for the Hellenic Red Cross and the municipality of Athens, while actively involved in the resistance.
+During the Axis occupation of Greece, he worked for the Hellenic Red Cross and the municipality of Athens, while actively involved in the Greek Resistance.

-According to popular tradition, on 27 April 1941 Konstantinos Koukidis was ordered to lower the Greek flag, and raise the Nazi swastika flag.
+According to popular tradition, on 27 April 1941 Konstantinos Koukidis was ordered to lower the Greek flag and raise the Nazi German flag.
 Koukidis allegedly lowered the flag and jumped from the Acropolis holding it, rather than raise the Nazi flag.

-On 30 May 1941 Glezos and Apostolos Santas climbed on the Acropolis and tore down the swastika, which had been there since 27 April 1941, when the Nazi forces had entered Athens.
-It inspired not only the Greeks, but all subjected people, to resist the occupation, and established them both as two international anti-Nazi heroes.
+On 30 May 1941, Glezos and Apostolos Santas climbed on the Acropolis and tore down the Nazi German flag, which had been there since 27 April 1941, when the Nazi forces had entered Athens.
+It inspired not only the Greeks but all subjected peoples in Nazi-occupied Europe to resist the Axis powers, and established them both as two international anti-Nazi heroes.

 Hours later, the Nazi regime sentenced the perpetrators to death, but they were not identified until much later.
 Glezos was arrested by the German occupation forces on 24 March 1942, imprisoned, and tortured.
 As a result of his treatment, he was affected by tuberculosis.

 Glezos was arrested again on 21 April 1943 by the Italian occupation forces and spent three months in jail.
 In 1944, he was imprisoned by Greek collaborators and beaten for trying to escape.